rmptrll1/CTF-Write-up/CTF Write-up.md

 ``{C0nf1gur4t10n_Fl4g}`` is Webpage Flag #6

-I am out of ideas for the Webpage Flags for now, so I move on to the Hash Flags
+That wraps up the Webpage Flags, so I move on to the Hash files

 ---